 If the system does NOT have a redundant control system, then you only need enter the Primary IP address.

-If there is a redundant control system, then the Secondary IP address must also be entered.
+If there is a redundant control system, then enter a Secondary IP address (which will be used in the case of a redundant control system takeover).
 This is always 1 above the Primary IP.
 So, for example, if the Primary IP address is 192.168.102.65, enter 102.168.102.66 for the Secondary IP.

-You can prepare several connections for systems which you may wish to connect to at a later date.
-Our example below shows three different mc connections, all currently offline:
+You can prepare several connections for systems to connect to at a later date.
+Our example below shows three different mc2 connections, all currently offline: